Updated on

 A risk diagnosis is not evidenced by any signs and symptoms, as the problem has not occurred yet and nursing interventions will be directed at the prevention of symptoms.

-• The patient will remain free of symptoms of infection and demonstrate strategies to effectively prevent infection
+• Patient will remain free of symptoms of infection and demonstrate strategies to effectively prevent infection.

 Assessment: